 A healthcare provider uses a sterile needle and syringe to aspirate a sample from the specific body site.
 A laboratory receives the sample once it has been collected.
 In the laboratory, the sample is cultured to allow any bacteria or fungi present to grow.
 Once grown, the microorganisms are identified, and sensitivity testing is performed to determine which antibiotics or antifungal medications will be effective against them.

 This test is taken when a patient presents with symptoms or conditions that suggest an infection or other medical issue in a specific body site, such as a joint infection or an abscess.

 Individuals with symptoms or conditions that require further investigation, such as unexplained joint pain, abscesses, or organ-related issues.
 Patients with suspected or confirmed infections at specific body sites.

 Patients who are pregnant or have specific medical conditions should inform their healthcare provider before undergoing this test.
 The healthcare provider will consider these factors when planning the procedure.

 FAQs (Frequently Asked Questions):

-Q5: Are there any risks or side effects associated with the HLA-B5 blood test?
+Q5: Are there any risks associated with this test?